xyproto/orbiton/README.md

 * Expects utilities like `gofmt` to be in `/usr/bin`.
 * Does not handle terminal resizing, yet.
 * Must be given a filename at start.

-* No undo, yet.
+## Known bugs

+* Some letters can not be typed.
+Like `ø`.
+* Lines longer than the terminal width are not handled correctly.
+* The undo functionality is currently broken.
 * Pressing `return` in the middle of text inserts a blank line on the line underneath instead of moving half of the text down.

-## Known bugs

-* Lines longer than the terminal width are not be handled correctly.
-* Random characters may appear on the screen when keys are pressed.
-Clear them with `ctrl-l`.
-Terminals are weird.
-* Wide unicode characters are not be displayed correctly.
-* Typing is slow on large terminals.
-* The undo functionality is broken (shallow copy when it should have been deep).

 ## Hotkeys